Beouf Bourginon -

 Boeuf Bourgignon is best with steamed rice or crusty bread.
 Can be served with buttered noodles as well.

-This recipe contains mushrooms, butter, bacon, olive oil, chuck roast, onions, shallots, carrots, salt, flour, cognac, beef broth, unsweetened cocoa powder, fresh garlic, fresh thyme, fresh parsley, tomato paste, bay leaves, black pepper
+This recipe contains mushrooms, butter, bacon, olive oil, chuck roast, onions, shallots, carrots, salt, flour, cognac, beef broth, cocoa powder, fresh garlic, fresh thyme, parsley (fresh), tomato paste, bay leaves, black pepper

 Makes 4 servings servings